jordanvidrine/aoc-2021/03/README.md

 ## Part Two

-Next, you should verify the life support rating, which can be determined by multiplying the oxygen generator rating by the CO2 scrubber rating.
+Next, you should verify the **life support rating**, which can be determined by multiplying the **oxygen generator rating** by the **CO2 scrubber rating**.

-Both the oxygen generator rating and the CO2 scrubber rating are values that can be found in your diagnostic report - finding them is the tricky part.
+Both the **oxygen generator rating** and the **CO2 scrubber rating** are values that can be found in your diagnostic report - finding them is the tricky part.
 Both values are located using a similar process that involves filtering out values until only one remains.
 Before searching for either rating value, start with the full list of binary numbers from your diagnostic report and consider just the first bit of those numbers.
 Then:

 - Keep only numbers selected by the bit criteria for the type of rating value for which you are searching.
 Discard numbers which do not match the bit criteria.
 - If you only have one number left, stop; this is the rating value for which you are searching.